Creating and managing workflows

 • Template suggestions and designs

-If you nurture contacts in multiple languages, create separate flows for each.
+If you nurture contacts in multiple languages, create separate workflows for each.

-Click Save to create the flow.
+Click Save to create the workflow.
 It opens in draft status — not yet sending to anyone.
 You’ll configure the audience and add steps before activating.

-After creating a flow, you need to define who should receive it.
-The audience determines which recycled contacts enter the flow.
+After creating a workflow, you need to define who should receive it.
+The audience determines which recycled contacts enter the workflow.

-1. In the flow details, click the Audience tab
+1. In the workflow details, click the Audience tab

 2. Click Edit audience